vsafontlopez/elecktAR/README.md

    </p>
    <img width="530" height="190" src="https://github.com/vsafontlopez/elecktAR/blob/main/assets/unity_hub_installs.png">
    <p>If Android Build Support isn’t installed in the Unity Version, you have to install it by clicking on the dropdown at the top-right corner of the Unity Version and selecting the Add Modules option.</p>
-2. With Android Build Support installed, go to File → Build Settings, select Android platform, and click on Switch Platform.
+2. With Android Build Support installed, open the project, go to File → Build Settings, select Android platform, and click on Switch Platform.
 When your platform is switched over to Android, the Switch Platform button will be replaced with the Build button.
 3. Check that all the Scenes are inserted.
 4. Click on Build button, select a location to save your apk file, give it a name and click on Save.